neu2021/dickname-bot-py/README.md

 # Penis Name Bot
-A bot for Slack that will tell your your penis name.
+A bot for Slack that will tell your your dickname.

 ## Usage
-For your penis name:
+For your dickname:
 ```
 @penis-bot name
 ```

-For someone else's penis name:
+For someone else's dickname:
 ```
 @penis-bot name John Doe
 @penis-bot name @john.doe